secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 ### Using the Scan Job Api

 The secureCodeBox Scan Job API is used to fetch new tasks from the engine.

+You can find a static api documentation [here](./api/overview.md).
-The API is documented using Swagger.
+But the API is also documented using Swagger.
 You can check this out by running the engine and navigate to `/swagger-ui.html#/scan-job-resource`.

 ### Developing a process model